A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Generalized Automata: Pattern Matching and Compression

-In case 2 of Lemma \ref{lem:local GDFA} we cannot remove the assumption that $ \rho' $ is not a strict prefix of $ \rho $; as a consequence, we cannot use Lemma \ref{lem:local GDFA} to provide an equivalent, local definition of Wheeler GDFA (see Figure \ref{fig:basiccounterexampleswheeler}).
 The local definition of Wheeler DFA easily implies that the problem of deciding whether a given DFA is Wheeler can be solved in polynomial time \cite{alanko2020}, but since we do not have a local definition of Wheeler GDFA, it is not clear whether the corresponding problem on GDFAs is also solvable in polynomial time (and we saw in the introduction that computational problems on generalized automata are usually hard).
-However, we can prove that the problem is still tractable by reducing it to computing the \emph{partial} order $ \preceq_\mathcal{A^*} $ on a conventional DFA $ \mathcal{A^*} $ equivalent to a given GDFA $ \mathcal{A} $.
+However, in Theorem \ref{theor:polynomialdecidingwheeler} below, we prove that the problem is still solvable in polynomial time by reducing it to the problem of computing the \emph{partial} order $ \preceq_\mathcal{A^*} $ on a conventional DFA $ \mathcal{A^*} $ equivalent to a given GDFA $ \mathcal{A} $.

+To present our reduction, we need to recall \emph{tries} and their properties.
+Let $ C \subseteq \Sigma^+ $ be a nonempty finite set, and assume that $ C $ is prefix-free.
+The \emph{trie} $ \mathcal{T}_C $ of $ C $ (also known as the \emph{prefix tree} of $ C $ \cite{de1959file, fredkin1960trie}, see \cite{navarro2016} for a modern discussion) is the unique rooted directed tree such that (i) every edge is labeled with a character, (ii) two edges leaving the same node have distinct label, (iii) $ \mathcal{T}_C $ contains $ |C| $ leaves and (iv) for every leaf $ z $, the string $ \rho $ that can be read following the unique path from the root to $ z $ is in $ C $ (see Figure \ref{fig:trieexample} for an example).
+For every node $ u $ of $ \mathcal{T}_C $, let $ \tau_u $ be the string that can be read by following the unique path from the root to $ u $ (in particular, $ \tau_u \in C $ if and only if $ u $ is a leaf of $ \mathcal{T}_C $).
+For example, in Figure \ref{fig:trieexample} we have $ \tau_5 = ac $.
+If $ C = \emptyset $, we assume that $ \mathcal{T}_C $ consists of a single node and no edges.